 Finally, on Aug.
 10, Bell’s experiment concluded with the world’s first long-distance phone call.
 From his family homestead in Brantford, Bell phoned his assistant in Paris, Ont., which was about 16 kilometres away.

 1947 BELL STAMP

 With his incredible technological advancements, Bell is considered one of the most significant inventors of the 19th and 20th centuries.
-He left Scotland in 1870 before settling in Brantford, where he worked on his new invention—the telephone—from 1874-76.
+He left Scotland in 1870 before residing in parts of Canada and the U.S. While in Brantford, he worked on his new invention – the telephone – from 1874-76.